opensvc/docs.opensvc.com/source/compliance.views.rst

 The modules view allow compliance administrators to group modules into modulesets.
 The modulesets can then be attached to nodes through the nodemgr command line::

 	# nodemgr compliance attach moduleset --moduleset modset1

+Only attached modulesets' modules are scheduled for a compliance check by the OpenSVC agents.

 Only member of the 'CompManager' group are allowed to create or edit modulesets.